IBM/operand-deployment-lifecycle-manager/docs/install.md

 ### 1. Build Operator Registry image

-> You need to remove the last `type: object` in all CRDs to avoid following error: The CustomResourceDefinition "commonserviceconfigs.operator.ibm.com" is invalid: spec.validation.openAPIV3Schema: Invalid value: apiextensions.JSONSchemaProps ..... must only have "properties", "required" or "description" at the root if the status subresource is enabled
+> You need to remove the last `type: object` in all CRDs to avoid the following error: The CustomResourceDefinition "commonserviceconfigs.operator.ibm.com" is invalid: spec.validation.openAPIV3Schema: Invalid value: apiextensions.JSONSchemaProps ..... must only have "properties", "required" or "description" at the root if the status subresource is enabled

 ```bash
 cd deploy